The old hymns bring back great memories for me.

 My little town also had ‘Hymn Sings’ at the town ballpark during the summer.
 We would fill up the bleachers with people from all different churches while the organizers set up microphones and amplifiers on a stage over the pitcher’s mound.
 They hauled in an organ (no drums or guitars here) and handed out song sheets.
 People would yell out favorites and we would fill the summer sky with praises to God for 2 hours or more.

-I would sing harmony with my mom – no music, just by hearing it.
+I would sing harmony with my mom – no music, we sang these same songs in church so often that we had the harmony part memorized.
 I realized many years ago that I don’t know the melody of some of the old hymns – just the harmony.
-But I know them by memory and I also have the second and third verses of some of them etched in my brain.
+But I know the words by memory and I also have the second and third verses of many of them etched in my brain.

-One of the blessings in my life has been a long family legacy of faith and trust in God which creates awesome memories like these.
+One of the many blessings God has given me is a long family legacy of faith and trust in God which creates beautiful memories like these.

 Thank you for your blessings, Abba Father.